LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

   - Introductory
 header-includes:
    - \usepackage{amsmath}
+manual_prev_url: /posts/2025/01/2025-01-29-practical-MHA-intro/
+manual_prev_title: "Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II"
+manual_next_url: /posts/2025/02/2025-02-04-mcmc-diagnostics/
+manual_next_title: "Markov Chain Monte Carlo convergence diagnostics"

 ---

-In this post I'll go through "what is MCMC?", "How is it useful for statistical inference?"
-And the conditions under which it is stable.
+In this post, I'll go through "What is MCMC?", "How is it useful for statistical inference?", and the conditions under which it is stable.

+## Resources

 As usual, here are some other resources if you don't like mine.